jaydeep3428/Fronted/README.md

 Task : BOOTSTRAP And HTML & CSS

-Topic : Bootstrap forms and forms validation and revision of some bootstrap classes.
+Topic : Bootstrap carousel and revision of some bootstrap classes.